 The device is programmed basically on a page basis, but it does allow multiple partial page programming of a word or consecutive bytes up to 2,112, in a single page program cycle.
 The number of consecutive partial page programming operation within the same page without an intervening erase operation must not exceed 4 times for a single page.
 The addressing should be done in sequential order in a block.
 A page program cycle consists of a serial data loading period in which up to 2,112bytes of data may be loaded into the data register, followed by a non-volatile programming period where the loaded data is programmed into the appropriate cell.
 The serial data loading period begins by inputting the Serial Data Input command(80h), followed by the five cycle address inputs and then serial data loading.
 The words other than those to be programmed do not need to be loaded.
 The device supports random data input in a page.
 The column address for the next data, which will be entered, may be changed to the address which follows random data input command(85h).
 Random data input may be operated multiple times regardless of how many times it is done in a page.
-EDC status bits are not available for sectors within which some bits or bytes are modified by Random Data Input operation.
-However, in case of the 528 byte sector unit modification, EDC status bits are available.
+Modifying the data of a sector by Random Data Input before Copy-Back Program must be performed for the whole sector and is allowed only once per each sector.
+Any partial modification smaller than a sector corrupts the on-chip EDC codes.
 The Page Program confirm command(10h) initiates the programming process.
 Writing 10h alone without previously entering the serial data will not initiate the programming process.
 The internal write state controller automatically executes the algorithms and timings necessary for program and verify, thereby freeing the system controller for other tasks.
 Once the program process starts, the Read Status Register command may be entered to read the status register.
 The system controller can detect the completion of a program cycle by monitoring the R/B output, or the Status bit(I/O 6) of the Status Register.
 Only the Read Status command and Reset command are valid while programming is in progress.
 When the Page Program is complete, the Write Status Bit(I/O 0) may be checked(Figure 8).
 The internal write verify detects only errors for "1"s that are not successfully programmed to "0"s.
 The command register remains in Read Status command mode until another valid command is written to the command register.